phpcr/phpcr-utils/README.md

 To use the console, make sure you have initialized the git submodules of phpcr-utils, then copy cli-config.php.dist to cli-config.php and adjust it to your implementation of PHPCR.
+Then you can run the commands from the phpcr-utils directory with ``./bin/phpcr``
 NOTE: If you are using PHPCR inside of Symfony, the DoctrinePHPCRBundle provides the commands inside the normal Symfony console and you don't need to prepare anything special.